theummah/mc-fractal-destruction/README.md

 # mc-fractal-destruction

-the command to run the animation is 'python nas_draw.py'
+the command to run the animation is `python nas_draw.py`